neuralsorcerer/eb_jepa/README.md

-# Energy Based Joint Embedding Predictive Architectures (JEPA)
+# Energy Based Joint Embedding Predictive Architectures
 ![EB JEPA](docs/teaser.png)

 An open source library and tutorial aimed at learning representations for prediction and planning using joint embedding predictive arhictectures.